swastikmaiti/LlamaIndex-Agent-with-Reasoning-Loop/README.md

 # Reasoning-AGENT
-Simple agents are good for 1-to-1 retrieval system.
-For more complex task we need multi steps reasoning loop.
-In a reasoning loop the agent can break down a complex task into subtasks and solve them step by step while maintaining a conversational memory.
+RAG system with Agent is a good syatem for single step question answering.
+It means a simple Agent can dynamically choose between tools based on current state and perform a single pass operation through pipeline tools to generate response.
+A complex task may require breaking down a instruction into subtaska and perfrom sequentially.
+When performing sub taks sequentially we also need a buffer memory to keep track of the works.
+This powers is incorporated into agent with a reasonong loop in Llama Index.

 # Intoduction
-In the our previous [`WORK`](https://github.com/swastikmaiti/AGENTIC-RAG.git), we have discussed about what is an agent and how AGENTIC-RAG works.
 A simple Agentic-RAG is good for 1-to-1 question answering.
 However a complex task may requiire sequence of subtasks to be executed to arrive at the final answer.
 This is where reasoning loop comes into play.
 In a reasoning loop the agent is able to perform subtaks sequentially until final response.